-The FFA's rules, regulations, procedures, and processes, are contained in this booklet and other UWI resources for your guidance.
+For your guidance, the FFA's rules, regulations, procedures, and processes are contained in this booklet and other UWI resources.
 Our competent staff and departmental offices are there to further elaborate on specific requirements.
-One of the offices that you should be in close contact with through the duration of your programme, is the office of the Deputy Dean, Teaching, Learning and Student Development, which can be accessed via the Faculty Dean's Office.
+One of the offices that you should be in close contact with through the duration of your programme, is the office of the Deputy Dean, Teaching, Learning, and Student Development, which can be accessed via the Faculty Dean's Office.

 The boundary lines for your success have been clearly marked.
-The restrictions are surmountable.
-Now fly and create the excellence you want to be!
-Be bold.
-Be imaginative.
-You are destined to be our next leaders, trailblazers, and problem solvers.
-Together, we will ensure enhanced food and nutrition security, resilient agro-environmental systems, while effectively contributing towards regional sustainable development and climate resilience action.
+Your rise requires your boldness and intuitive imagination.
+You are destined to be a leader, a trailblazer, developing innovative solutions to trending global issues of food and nutrition security, resilient agro-environmental systems, and effectively contributing towards sustainable development and climate resilience action.

-The FFA stands ready to provide you with the necessary academic and administrative support that will help you navigate with great success and make your experience worthwhile.
-Have a wonderful, safe, and rewarding 2021/2022 academic year!
+The FFA stands ready to help you navigate towards success and make your experience worthwhile.
+Have a wonderful, safe, and rewarding 2022/2023 academic year!